gincoat/gincoat.github.io/docs/handlers.md

 ```

-1- the handlers of todos
+1- the handlers of `todos` related requests goes to the file `handlers/todos.go`
 ```go
 package handlers